devanshujain95/react-native-display-keyboard/README.md

 ![](ios-demo.gif)   |  ![](android-demo.gif)

-**Fully customizable on-screen keyboard that lets the keyboard to adapt as per the app's theme.**
+**Fully customizable on-screen keyboard that lets the keyboard to adapt design as per the app's theme.**

 ## Installation